-If you’ve ever wondered how long items stay on your credit report, here are the answers you need.
+If you’ve ever wondered how long information stays on your credit report, here are the answers you need.

 Who Makes the Rules?

-There are two primary factors determining how long items stay on your credit report.
+There are two primary factors determining how long the information stays on your credit report.

 - The Fair Credit Reporting Act (FCRA) places limits on how long negative items can stay on your credit report.

-- Credit reporting bureaus may have their own policies that govern how long items stay on your credit report.
+- Credit reporting bureaus may have their own policies that govern how long information stays on your credit report.

 Credit reporting bureaus cannot keep an item on your credit report beyond the limit set by the FCRA.
 They can and sometimes do choose to remove items earlier.
 The FCRA sets the longest time an item can remain on your credit report, not a minimum time.

 How Long Does Information Stay on Your Credit Report?

 Positive accounts spend more time on your credit report than negative ones.

 👉 Open accounts in good standing remain on your credit report indefinitely.
 That means they’ll continue to have a positive impact on your credit score.